next-direction/nd-cc/README.md

-# Next Direction Coder Community
+# Next Direction Coding Community

-This is the repository of coder community.
+This is the repository of coding community.
 A project I created to practice a lot of stuff I learned over the last two years.

 ## Why?